john-maidbot/point_cloud_transport_plugins/plugin_template/README.md

 5. *include/template_point_cloud_transport/template_subscriber.hpp*
 ```

-Be sure to double checkt that the CMakeLists.txt file points the expected files and that all the `#include`'s are still in order.
+Be sure to double check that the `CMakeLists.txt` file points the expected files and that all the `#include`'s are still in order.
+Otherwise you will run into issues during the build phase.

 ## 4) Custom Message (Optional)